balder-dev/balder/doc/source/basics/execution_mechanism.rst

-In Balder this could be described like the following:
+In Balder this could be described like shown in the following snippet:

 .. code-block:: python